carenaudo/Menipy/CODEXLOG.md

 **Task:** Fix ImportError from `pipelines.sessile.geometry` failing to import `smooth_contour_segment` via `menipy.analysis`.

 **Summary:** Added `smooth_contour_segment` to `analysis.__init__` imports and the `__all__` list so helper modules can access it directly from the package.

+## Entry 124 - Clamp sessile contact line

+**Task:** Improve sessile contact detection to remove opposite-side noise and ensure contact points lie within the drawn substrate segment.

+**Summary:** Updated `contact_points_from_spline` in `analysis/sessile.py` to filter points on the apex side of the substrate, clamp spline intersections to the segment length and handle edge ordering.
+Added unit test `test_contact_points_clamped_to_segment` verifying that short substrate lines yield contact points on the endpoints.
+All tests pass (62 passed, 29 skipped).